Mahmoud12385/SQL-Data-Warehouse-Project/README.md

 Hi, I'm Mahmoud, an aspiring Data Analyst passionate about turning data into insights.
 I’m focused on SQL, data analysis, and building projects that showcase analytical skills and business insights.

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/mahmoud-youseif).
+Feel free to connect with me on linkedIN (www.linkedin.com/in/mahmoud-youseif).